Online Payment Gateways: Tips for an eCommerce Website

 Easy Checkout Process

-Your customers want to have the easiest and fastest checkout process when shopping online.
-Most of them will leave and opt for your market rivals unless they get that.
+Your customers want the easiest and fastest checkout process when shopping online.
+Most will leave and opt for your market rivals unless they get that.

-Maybe you’ve had the same process before, where you try to purchase something online, only to learn that the process is too unnecessarily long.
+Maybe you’ve had the same process before, trying to purchase something online, only to learn that the process is too long.

-If your website has the same process, you’re likely to record a cart abandonment rate of at least 70%.
+If your website has the same process, you will likely record at least a 70% cart abandonment rate.

 Thankfully, you can fix the problem by integrating online payment gateways.
 That way, you’ll bag more sales rather than lose them.